Query Veeva Vault Data as a SQL Server Database in Node.js

-You can use CData Connect Cloud to query Veeva data through a SQL Server interface.
-Follow the procedure below to create a virtual database for Veeva in Connect Cloud and start querying using Node.js.
+You can use CData Connect Cloud to query Veeva Vault data through a SQL Server interface.
+Follow the procedure below to create a virtual database for Veeva Vault in Connect Cloud and start querying using Node.js.

-Configure Veeva Connectivity for NodeJS
+Configure Veeva Vault Connectivity for NodeJS

-1. Log into Connect Cloud, click Connections and click Add Connection
+1. Log into Connect Cloud, click Sources, and then click Add Connection

 You are ready to connect after specifying the following connection properties: